PiMaker/ltcgi/docs/Advanced/Performance_Optimization.md

 ## "Dynamic" Screens

-LTCGI is mostly GPU heavy, CPU overhead is generally very low.
-Still, it is recommended to turn off "Dynamic" on any `LTCGI_Screen` that will neither move nor change color\* during runtime (e.g. a static TV screen).
+It is recommended to turn off "Dynamic" on any `LTCGI_Screen` that will neither move nor change color\* during runtime (e.g. a static TV screen).

+If all screens in a scene are non-dynamic, LTCGI will automatically switch to a slightly faster way of pushing data to the GPU, which can lead to better frame times.

 \* "color" here referring to the "Color" setting itself, the _actual_ color can change with the video even if "Dynamic" is off